snrtbnc/MessagePublishServer/README.md

-#Mqtt base MessagePublishServer direct connect with ws
+#Mqtt base MessagePublishServer can direct connect with ws